Easter is a time of deep meaning for Christians—a blend of sorrow and joy. Good Friday marks the day Jesus is crucified. So why do we celebrate it?

 The Crucifixion of Christ

-We sometimes mention the crucifixion of Jesus almost as a footnote in the history of the Bible but it was anything but.
+We sometimes mention the crucifixion of Jesus almost as a footnote in the history of the Bible.
+But, it’s more than an historical moment.
+The crucifixion of Christ stands as a powerful reminder of His ultimate sacrifice for humanity (us).

 How Jesus Died on the Cross